jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 ### Get Access Token from Auth0 Dashboard

 The moment of truth is here!
-Head to your Auth0 API dashboard and navigate to the details page of the custom API you created back at the beginning of this tutorial.
-Go to the “Test” section and copy the `access_token` property from the example response.
+Head to your [Auth0 API dashboard](https://manage.auth0.com/#/apis) and navigate to the details page of the custom API you created back at the beginning of this tutorial.
+Go to the “Test” section and copy the `access_token` property from the Response section.

 ![The access_token property from Auth0 test section](images/jwt10.png)